-Neuroblastoma often begins in the nervetissue of the adrenal glands.
+Neuroblastoma often begins in the nerve tissue of the adrenal glands.
 There are two adrenal glands, one on top of each kidney in the back of the upper abdomen.
-The adrenal glands produce important hormones that help control heart rate, blood pressure, blood sugar, and the way the body reacts to stress.
+The adrenal glands make important hormones that help control heart rate, blood pressure, blood sugar, and the way the body reacts to stress.
 Neuroblastoma may also begin in the abdomen, in the chest, in nerve tissue near the spine in the neck, or in the spinal cord.

 Anatomy of the female urinary system showing the kidneys, adrenal glands, ureters, bladder, and urethra.
 Urine is made in the renal tubules and collects in the renal pelvis of each kidney.
 The urine flows from the kidneys through the ureters to the bladder.
 The urine is stored in the bladder until it leaves the body through the urethra.

 Neuroblastoma most often begins during early childhood, usually in children younger than 5 years.
 It sometimes forms before birth but is usually found later, when the tumor begins to grow and cause symptoms.
 In rare cases, neuroblastoma may be found before birth by fetal ultrasound.

 By the time neuroblastoma is diagnosed, the cancer has usually metastasized (spread), most often to the lymph nodes, bones, bone marrow, liver, and skin.

 See the PDQ summary on Neuroblastoma Screening for more information.